21423236/DeferredShading/README.md

 ## Optimizations

-Aswas briefly mentioned in my report, I employed a couple ofoptimizations available through the OpenGL API.
-After having writtena couple of shader programs for the different passes, I grew annoyedwith having to resubmit the same Uniform data to different programs.After a little research online, I starting using OpenGL’s UniformBuffer Objects that conveniently allow the sharing of uniform databetween various programs while only having to send it to the GPUonce.
-I also made use of Shader Storage Buffers in order to enablethe use of instancing.
-I created a buffer object in the GPU’smemory that holds all local light information (world position,intensity, and radius of influence) which greatly reduces the copyoperations overhead by a factor of the number of lights.
-In thefuture I plan to optimize this system further by tracking whichlights have changed since the last frame in order to only have toupdate small chunks in the buffer object.
+As was briefly mentioned in my report, I employed a couple of optimizations available through the OpenGL API.
+After having written a couple of shader programs for the different passes, I grew annoyed with having to resubmit the same Uniform data to different programs.
+After a little research online, I starting using OpenGL’s Uniform Buffer Objects that conveniently allow the sharing of uniform data between various programs while only having to send it to the GPU once.
+I also made use of Shader Storage Buffers in order to enable the use of instancing.
+I created a buffer object in the GPU’s memory that holds all local light information (world position,intensity, and radius of influence) which greatly reduces the copy operations overhead by a factor of the number of lights.
+In the future I plan to optimize this system further by tracking which lights have changed since the last frame in order to only have to update small chunks in the buffer object.

 ## Other Features

-Asidefrom the Deferred Rendering aspect, the application offers varioustypes of editors.
+Aside from the Deferred Rendering aspect, the application offers various types of editors.
 A Scene Graph Editor, Material Editor, and TextureManager (picture below) to name a few.
+All GUI elements are created using dear ImGui.

 |          Scene Editor          |         Material Editor          |        Texture Manager         |
 | :----------------------------: | :------------------------------: | :----------------------------: |